 Cultural Exhibit Lecture was developed to increase awareness of the rich history and cultural heritage of the Hazara people from Afghanistan, who now live throughout the world.
 The Hazara ethnic group, the third largest in Afghanistan, is a culture that has survived despite genocide and decades of political oppression at the hands of the Taliban and other Afghan regimes.
+Not just that.
+Many other things that the Hazara people were used to do also survived.
+We shouldn’t miss mentioning that the oldest form of entertaining has also survived, and it will continue growing no matter what.

 The lecture and exhibit are the work of Mr. Mohammed Rezaee, who emigrated to the U.S. eight years ago.
 He now lives in metro Atlanta with his wife and family.
 He has delivered the lecture several times in the Atlanta area, at the same time showing photographs (taken by professional photojournalists) of Hazara life, using computer technology to show the photos in large-scale, living color.

 More than a hundred of Americans, including high-level officials, attended the opening on January 17, 2012, an evening reception at which the Americans were served Hazaragi foods, (Bosragh and Pirki) prepared by Mr. Rezaee’s wife.
 They were also invited to a display of Hazaragi clothes.
+Many huge British online businesses support these events, such as online casino sites, who were generous enough to donate the sum of their profits.
+Read more here and see how to participate for free too.

 After the gallery reception Mr. Rezaee gave a lecture about the history of Hazaras and the current conditions of the Hazara people.
 Also, a brief history of Hazaras, which was written by a famous Hazara historian, Mr. Kazim Yazdani, was distributed to those in attendance in a brochure format.